sentryco/SplitViewKit/README.md

 ## Todo:

 - Complete comment doc etc (Format the description comments to be 80 character wide)
 - Test to see if macOS works out of the box

 ## Future improvements:

 - Consider adding better support for 2-coulmn working right out of the box.
-Or add notes on how to do it
+Or add notes on how to do it (combining 2Column mode with prominentDetail)
 - Consider experimenting with overflow working in detail column (maybe not, better to contain content)
 - Consider adding buttons that toggle different split-view modes? (explore how this should look first etc)
 - Consider improving the datamodel in the example project.
 Make it simpler